intershop/devenv-4-iom/doc/04_development_process.md

+# Development Process
-# Connecting IOM developer installation with local file-system
+## Connecting IOM developer installation with local file-system

 Developers are editing and compiling files outside the IOM developer installation on their local file-system.
 To give _devenv-4-iom_ access to these files, the according `CUSTOM_*_DIR` properties have to be set.